HaochenZ11/CMU-VLA-Challenge/README.md

 ### Real-Robot Data

 Example scene data collected from the real system is provided [here](https://drive.google.com/drive/folders/1M0_UkY7aDIEpoVK6GdWzg45v-HX2UMSd?usp=drive_link) with some differences in the object layout.
+The following can be found in the sample data:

+- `data_view.rviz`: An RVIZ configuration file provided for viewing the data
+- `map.ply`: A ground truth map with object segmentation and IDs
+- `object_list.txt`: Object list with bounding boxes and labels are also provided
+- `system.zip`: Zipped bagfile with ROS messages provided by the system in the same format as during the challenge
+- `readme.txt`: Calibration information and further details about the sample files

-The dataset contains ROS messages provided by the system in the same format as during the challenge.
-An RVIZ configuration file is also provided for viewing the data.
-A ground truth map with object segmentation and IDs and an object list with bounding boxes and labels are also provided.
-The ground truth map and the object list are only available in the datasets but not at the challenge.
-The camera pose (camera frame) with respect to the lidar (sensor frame) can be found in the text file included.
+Here, the ground truth map and the object list are not provided files during the challenge but shown as a sample of what information can be obtained and processed from the system.
+The camera pose (camera frame) with respect to the lidar (sensor frame) can be found in the README file included.
+Further details about the files can be found in the README text file as well.

 ## Submission